hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Overview

-In the following sections, creating a BPF program for TC and the steps for attaching and detaching such a TC-BPF program are described.
+The following sections describe how to create a BPF program for TC and the steps for attaching and detaching such a TC-BPF program.

-Attaching BPF programs consists of the following steps:
+Attaching BPF programs to a network interface consists of the following steps:

 * Load bpf program
 * Add qdisc on network interface
 * Add tc filter with bpf program on network interface

-Detaching BPF programs can be achieved with the following step:
+You can detach BPF programs from a network interface with the following step:

 * Remove qdisc on network interface